quetiapine fumarate film-coated tablets

 swelling of the face, lips, tongue or other parts of the body

 rash, itching or hives on the skin

-while taking this medicine, as it is not known whether this medicine passes into breast milk.
+taking this medicine, as this medicine passes into breast milk.

 This medicine is not recommended for use in children.

 Safety and effectiveness in children have not been established.

 Do not take this medicine after the expiry date printed on the pack or if the packaging

 If it has expired or is damaged, return it to your pharmacist for disposal.